 Year 2-3

 Intermediate 1 and 2 are choc-full of awesome stuff, and the majority of the cool social steps are here.
 Also a lot of the ‘good dancer’ technique is at this leve.
 Spending at least 18 months doing Intermediate 1 and 2 is a great idea.
-The option for performance comes in here too, but performances distract from syllabus, so make sure you’re balancing your dancing and still achieving your goals!
+Performance is an option, but it can distract from the syllabus.
+Ensure you balance dancing and achieve your goals!
 Dancers benefit from a spread of private lessons and groups.

 Year 4+